ChainSafe/gossamer/docs/docs/design/availability-distribution.md

 1. [`parachain.ChunkFetchingRequest`](https://github.com/ChainSafe/gossamer/blob/32256782470db15efb3b7b4ba687311dd4e7cdce/dot/parachain/chunk_fetching.go#L14)

 This is a network message received from other validators in the core group.
-Although request/response protocols are not yet supported by our network bridge implementation, the message type already exists.
-This should be enough to implement the subsystem including tests.

 Protocol versions `v1` and `v2` exist for chunk fetching.
 The `ChunkFetchingRequest` message is identical in both versions.
 The `ChunkFetchingResponse` message in `v1` omits the chunks index.
 In `v2` it contains [the full